|

 pluck'd the rose".

-by ending and beginning a adjoined words with the same constant - "Mightiest
+usually stressed by ending and beginning a adjoined words with the same

-still" / "his surprise" ) division between the two equal half-lines.
+constant - "Mightiest still" / "his surprise" ) division between the

 or